-5. That the County Commission shall appoint one (1) member from the Charlotte County Local Planning Agency, one (1) member from the business representatives within the community redevelopment area, two (2) members from the residential representatives within the community redevelopment area and three (3) members as county-wide representatives, to act as the advisory committee to the Charlotte County Community Redevelopment Agency, to be known as the Charlotte County Community Redevelopment Agency Committee.

-6. Pursuant to Resolution No. 92-251, the Charlotte County Community Redevelopment Agency will function under the powers outlined in Chapter 163 (Part III), Florida Statutes, and these powers shall be exercised in accordance with Chapter 163 (Part III), Florida Statutes.

-7. This resolution shall take effect immediately upon its passage.
+- 4. That the County Commission declares itself to be the Charlotte County Community Redevelopment Agency, and that the County Commissioners are thus appointed as the members of the Charlotte County Community Redevelopment Agency. - 5.
+That the County Commission shall appoint one (1) member from the Charlotte County Local Planning Agency, one (1) member from the business representatives within the community redevelopment area, two (2) members from the residential representatives within the community redevelopment area and three (3) members as county-wide representatives, to act as the advisory committee to the Charlotte County Community Redevelopment Agency, to be known as the Charlotte County Community Redevelopment Agency Committee. - 6.
+Pursuant to Resolution No. 92-251, the Charlotte County Community Redevelopment Agency will function under the powers outlined in Chapter 163 (Part III), Florida Statutes, and these powers shall be exercised in accordance with Chapter 163 (Part III), Florida Statutes. - 7.
+This resolution shall take effect immediately upon its passage.

-PASSED AND DULY ADOPT ED this 3rd day of November , 1992.
+PASSED AND DULY ADOPTED this 3rd day of November, 1992.

-BOARD OF COUNTY COMMISSIONERS OF CHARLOTTE COUNTY, FLORIDA
+BOARD OF COUNTY COMMISSIONERS.
+OF CHARLOTTE COUNTY, FLORIDA.

-By Donald H. Ross, Chairman
+Donald H. Ross, Chairman

-.
-Scott, Clerk of in a state water

-urt and Ex-officio he Board of County ers

-OR BOOK

-μ N 4 (JI

-ATTEST: Barbara T. Scott, Cle Circuit Court and Ex-of Clerk to the Board of C Commissioners
+Barbara T. Scott, Clerk of Circuit Court and Ex-officio Clerk to the Board of County Commissioners